nameisvinod/line-replacer/README.md

 # LINE REPLACER

-To replace lines in a file(s) based on user prompt
+Cli to find and replace lines in a file(s) with user prompt

 ## Usage